How to File an Injury Claim if You Got Hit in a Police Pursuit

 The strength of an injury claim against a police car often depends on what the officer was doing at the time of the accident.
 Was he/she responding to an emergency or plainly chasing down a suspect who ran a red light?
 Were his vehicle’s sirens and headlights on to warn other road users or not?

-If your attorney can prove that the officer was negligent in causing the accident, then you will have a strong basis to file a claim against the Dallas Police Department or whatever department employed the officer.
+If your attorney can prove negligence on the part of the officer for the collision, then you will have a strong basis to file a claim against the Dallas Police Department or whatever department employed the officer.

-The FBI published an alarming report that showed the high number of fatalities resulting from car chases.
+The Federal Bureau of Investigation (FBI) published an alarming report that showed the high number of fatalities resulting from car chases.
 Consequently, many police departments have restricted and even prohibited high-speed pursuits on public roads.
 However, vehicle pursuits are still prevalent in the country.

 If you or someone you care about is involved in an accident resulting from a police pursuit, the police are mandated to help you out.
 This means that even if the police believe it is not their fault, they should help you determine who is to blame.